Farhan-Eshrak/league-fever/README.md

 go to [League Fever](https://leaguefever.netlify.app/)

-click on any lague and you will see detaiils about that one
+click on any team and you will see detaiils about that one